Book of Hosea: Background and content

 Hosea prophesied during a dark and melancholic era of Israel's history: the period of the Northern Kingdom's decline and fall in the 8th century BCE.
-According to the book, the apostasy of the people was rampant, having turned away from God in order to serve both the calves of Jeroboam and Baal, a Canaanite god.
+According to the book, the apostasy of the people was rampant, having turned away from God to serve both the calves of Jeroboam and Baal, a Canaanite god.

 The Book of Hosea recounts that, during Hosea's lifetime, the kings of the Northern Kingdom, their aristocratic supporters, and the priests had led the people away from the Law of God, as given in the Torah.
 It reports that they forsook the worship of God; they worshiped other gods, especially Baal, the Canaanite storm god.
 Other sins followed, recounts the book's author, including homicide, perjury, theft, and adultery.
 Hosea declares that unless the Israelites' repent of these sins, God will allow their nation to be destroyed, and the people will be taken into captivity by Assyria, the greatest nation of the time.

 The prophecy of Hosea centers on God's unending love towards a sinful Israel.
 In this text, God's agony is expressed over his betrayal by Israel.
 Stephen Cook asserts that the prophetic efforts of the book can be summed up in this passage: "I have been the your God ever since the land of Egypt; you know no god but me, and besides me there is no savior".
 Hosea's role was to speak these words during a time when they had been essentially forgotten.

 Summary

 The Book of Hosea, ascribed in Hosea 1:1 to the prophet Hosea (הוֹשֵׁעַ), contains a number of prophecies and messages from God for both the Kingdom of Judah and the Kingdom of Israel.
 The prophet's context is predominantly in the Northern Kingdom (i.e., Israel), but there are several references to Judah.
 (Note: See, for example, Hosea 4:15, 6:11 and 11:12) The editors of the Catholic Jerusalem Bible comment that there had been a tendency among biblical scholars to treat all the references to Judah as later additions, but argued from the 1960s that "more sober conclusions are being urged today".
-In their opinion, while some references may have been additions, such as Hosea 1:7, 2:1-3, and 14:10, others may indicate that Hosea continued to preach in Judah—the Southern Kingdom—after the fall of Israel.
+In their opinion, while some references may have been additions, such as Hosea 1:7, 2:1–3, and 14:10, others may indicate that Hosea continued to preach in Judah—the Southern Kingdom—after the fall of Israel.